 Our 2016 Baton Rouge Holiday & Christmas Events Guide is our largest guide to date with over 50 events.
 This list will be updated daily as we learn of new events being hosted in our area.
 We’re sharing events within a 60 mile radius of Baton Rouge.
 Whether you’re looking for a Christmas parade, holiday-themed performance, Santa visit, or lights display, there’s the cornucopia of holiday-themed programs and events throughout the season.
+If you still need your Christmas tree at Xmastree Express you can get it.
 If you have an event or activity to add, please email us – info@BatonRougeMoms.com

 Thanks to Associates in Pediatric Dentistry for sponsoring the Holiday Events Guide.